CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/tasking_coward_machine/README.md

 ##### Level Interface Core
 We require a `LevelInterfaceCore` in order to interact with the level at large.
 This includes checking positions and pathing to given destinations.

+##### Item Management Core
+We require a `ItemManagementCore` in order to interact items - specifically picking up and dropping items.

+##### Character Stats Core
+We require a `CharacterStatsCore` in order to keep track of the machine's current status - including health and current speed.

 ##### Idle Wait Time
 When in the *Idle* state, the machine waits for a certain amount of seconds before transitioning to the *Wander* state.
 This configurable controls the duration of that time period.